rizinorg/rizin/doc/macos.md

 	$ make -C binrz/rizin macossign

 But this is not enough.
-As long as r2 code is split into several libraries, you should sign every single dependency (librz*).
+As long as rizin code is split into several libraries, you should sign every single dependency (librz*).

 	$ make -C binrz/rizin macos-sign-libs

-Another alternative is to build a static version of r2 and just sign it.
+Another alternative is to build a static version of rizin and just sign it.

 	$ sys/static.sh
 	$ make -C binrz/rizin macossign